VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Used Uris

-Vx Node may reference file represented by `Uri`.
+Vx Nodes may reference files represented by `Uri`.
 By implementing the interface `IUsedUris`, the node has the ability to report all used Uri reference to Ventuz if the scenes containing the node is exported as VPR (presentation), VZA (scene archive) or VPA (project archive)

 **This interface is only called during export operations and does not have to be real-time capable.**